 What are your favorite hair products?

 I wash my hair about once a week, and I love the moisture shampoo and conditioner from Matrix.
 My highlighted hair is so thirsty, and their conditioner is super rich and makes detangling easy.
-On the other days, I couldn’t live without the dry shampoo SachaJuan Volume Powder.
-It makes hair look clean AND gives the best volume.
-Holding the can about six inches away, I’ll spray all around my hairline in front, and then down my part.
-Then I’ll lift sections of hair and spray around.
-Let it sit for 5 to 10 seconds, then massage it in with my hands.
+For the other days, I have 200 reasons why dry shampoo is the love of my life; Living Proof is my go-to.”

 Can you recommend any magical styling products?